I'm Honey!

 Urinary Incontinence Defined

 Urinary incontinence can be caused by stress, but it can also be caused by a medical condition.
 Factors such as childbirth, obesity, pelvic surgery, and natural aging can also cause urinary incontinence.
 There is also incontinence known as urge incontinence, which occurs when you have the urge to go to the bathroom and the leak happens suddenly.
-Overflow incontinence occurs when the bladder does not empty entirely, and there is a constant flow of leaks or dripping from the bladder.
+Overflow incontinence occurs when the bladder does not empty entirely, often due to a full bladder, and there is a constant flow of leaks or dripping from the bladder.
+Not emptying the bladder fully can increase the risk of developing a urinary tract infection.

-Because urinary incontinence happens at the pelvic floor, pelvic floor exercises known as Kegel exercises can help.
+Because urinary incontinence happens at the pelvic floor, which supports the bladder, rectum, and bowel, pelvic floor exercises known as Kegel exercises can help.
 These exercises will strengthen and tighten the pelvic walls, and help you to control your bladder more.
 With Kegels, you can prevent leakage, and in time, do so without having to think so hard about “holding it in.”
+Improving pelvic health through Kegel exercises also enhances blood circulation and supports sexual health.

 Benefits of Kegel Exercises

-The greatest benefit of Kegel exercises is a stronger pelvic wall that helps to keep all of your organs functioning normally.
+The greatest benefit of Kegel exercises is a stronger pelvic floor muscle that helps to keep all of your organs functioning normally.
 The pelvic floor supports the uterus, the bladder, and the bowels.
-When the floor is weakened due to physical or emotional stress, leakage can occur.
+When the muscle is weakened due to physical or emotional stress, leakage can occur.
 This is why Kegel exercises will help with bladder control.
 If you struggle from any amount of leakage, Kegel exercises can even cure this problem completely in many cases.
+Kegel exercises strengthen the pelvic floor by tightening and lifting the muscles, which supports pelvic health and function.
+You can expect results from regular Kegel exercises within a few weeks to a few months, depending on consistency and proper technique.

-Another benefit of Kegel exercises is that they enhance your intimate life considerably.
+Another benefit of Kegel exercises is that they enhance your intimate life considerably, improving sexual health as a result of stronger pelvic muscles.
 With a stronger pelvic wall, you have more control over your enjoyment and worry less about embarrassing moments such as urinary leakage.
 Kegel exercises can also help recovery from surgery in the pelvic area, and help with recovering from childbirth.
 This is true whether you’ve had a vaginal or cesarean delivery, as pregnancy can weaken the pelvic floor.
 Additionally, Kegel exercises can help women in menopause who are struggling with some of the physical symptoms that occur during that time of life.
 During this time, less estrogen is reaching the pelvic floor and Kegel exercises can help to improve that flow.

 How to Perform Kegel Exercises